hirememorey/nba-lineup-optimizer/docs/architecture.md

 *   **Anti-Corruption Layers**: It includes a `db_mapping.py` layer to handle schema inconsistencies and the `LiveSchemaValidator` to prevent data drift.
 *   **Semantic Prototyping**: Allows for rapid validation of the analytical logic before running the full, computationally expensive Bayesian model.
 *   **Data Reality**: It was built based on a thorough "data archaeology" process to discover the true state of the database, which led to the discovery of 574,357 possessions with complete lineup data.

+### 3.1.
+Model Evaluator Architecture ✅ **NEW**

+The system now includes two independent model evaluators for maximum flexibility and validation:

+*   **Original ModelEvaluator**: The existing evaluator with placeholder coefficients and simplified calculations.
+*   **SimpleModelEvaluator**: A new independent evaluator that uses the 7-parameter production model coefficients.
+*   **Model Comparison Framework**: Side-by-side validation tools to ensure both systems work correctly.
+*   **Interface Compatibility**: Both evaluators implement the same interface for seamless integration with existing tools.